predoni/RSI_ExpertAdvisor/README.md

 A: With 1% per day will be a maximum of 33 Euro.
 BUT!
 I hope it will be a medium of 5% per day and I will have 3500 Euro.

+Q: Why do you share this project with everyone?

+A: Strategy!
+If a big enough number of traders, throws orders in the same direction at the same time, then it is possible to move the market, in the desired direction, and to make a profit for the long term.

 Thank you.